Hierarchy-Aware Multimodal Unlearning for Medical AI: Introduction

 \section{Introduction}

-Modern healthcare systems increasingly rely on multimodal LLMs (MLLMs) that integrate diverse medical data modalities to support diagnosis, report generation, and clinical decision-making~\cite{li2023llavamed, moor2023medflamingo,yu2025mexa}.
-Although their powerful reasoning capabilities, training such models typically requires aggregating large volumes of patient data, which may include sensitive information and can encode institutional biases within their learned representations.
-This highlights the importance of machine unlearning methods that remove the influence of specific data points or groups from a trained model without retraining from scratch, so the model behaves as if the deleted data were never seen.
-In medical settings, unlearning is crucial for respecting consent withdrawal, correcting mislabeled records, and preventing specific biases from propagating into downstream reasoning.
+Modern healthcare increasingly relies on multimodal large language models (MLLMs) that combine medical images and text to support diagnosis, report generation, and clinical decision-making~\citep{li2023llavamed, moor2023med, yu2025mexa}.
+Training such models requires aggregating large volumes of sensitive patient data, which raises privacy, compliance, and bias concerns.
+Machine unlearning, which aims to remove the influence of specific data from a trained model without retraining, has therefore become essential for handling consent withdrawal, data corrections, and regulatory requirements.
+Despite recent progress in medical unlearning~\citep{nasirigerdeh2024machine, deng2024enable, hardan2025forget}, most existing multimodal unlearning benchmarks (shown in ~\Cref{fig:intro}(a)) adopt a flat data assumption, treating examples as independent instances.